alexalexalex09/gd-bbpress-attachments/readme.txt

 * Persian: Ramin Firooz - http://shayverd.com/

 == Changelog ==
+= 2.0 =
+* Improved default styling for the list of attachments
+* Removed obsolete hooks and functions
+* Removed support for bbPress 2.1.x
+* Fixed method for adding some of the plugin hooks
+* Fixed issue with attachments DIV not closed properly
+* Fixed few typos and missing translation strings

 = 1.9.2 =
 * Added Slovak translation
 * Changed upload field location to end of the form